 Once a batch is accepted, supported by a relifing report giving an “acceptable” decision or as a result of NCR processing, the original Certificate of Conformity shall be annotated with the relifing date code.

 ECSS-Q-ST-60-14_0470049

-The Certificate of Conformity shall be attached with the components during their delivery.
+The Certificate of Conformity shall be delivered with the components.

 ECSS-Q-ST-60-14_0470050

 Discarded batches shall be processed internally by the relevant reject system of the supplier.